Licensing Guides

 To learn more, schedule a demo with a product expert today.

-How Much Does It Cost to Get an Electrical Contractors License in Nevada?
+How Much Does It Cost to Get an Electrician License in Nevada?

 The #1 newsletter for the trades.

-How Long Does it Take to Get an Electrical Contracting License in Nevada?
+How Long Does it Take to Get an Electrician Contractors License in Nevada?

 It will take a minimum of three years to become a licensed journeyman electrician in Nevada.
 Most of Nevada’s electrical programs require 8,000 hours (typically four years) of on-the-job training and classroom instruction.
 The state of Nevada requires completion of four years experience as a journeyman, foreman, or supervising employee to apply for an Electrical Contractors License.

-There are many programs to get the training you need to become an electrician in Nevada, located all over the state, in cities like Las Vegas and Reno to smaller communities like Elko.
+There are many programs to get the training you need to become an electrician in Nevada.

-Apprenticeship Program Prerequisites: You must be at least 18 years old, hold a valid driver’s license, and have a high school diploma or a GED.
-You are required to pass a drug screening.
+Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED high school equivalent degree.

 You are required to pass a two-part electrical exam administered by PSI.
 You get three opportunities to successfully pass the open-book tests.
-The construction industry and business and law portion of the test contains 60 multiple-choice questions, and you must score at least 75%.
+The contractor management portion of the test contains 60 multiple-choice questions, and you must score at least 75%.
 The testing takes 120 minutes.
+The trade exam includes 80 questions, which must be completed in four hours.
+A passing score is 56.

 Licensing